 Posted 08 April 2013 - 09:19 AM

-St Albans Centurions 1st Team Manager.
-Former Medway Dragons Wheelchair RL player.
+Former St Albans Centurions 1st Team Manager and Medway Dragons Wheelchair RL player.

-Leeds Rhinos and St Albans Centurions fan.
+Leeds Rhinos, St Albans Centurions y Griffons Madrid fan.
 Also follow (to a lesser extent) Catalans Dragons, London Broncos, South Sydney Rabbitohs, Jacksonville Axemen, Vrchlabi Mad Squirrels, København Black Swans, Red Star Belgrade and North Hertfordshire Crusaders.

 Moderator of the International board

 Posted 08 April 2013 - 10:24 AM

 Despite very few people my age being openly interested in RL in Newton-le-Willows when i was a kid, my dad used to take me to Wilderspool and I completely fell in love with the game.
 The passion, the hits, the noise, the smells, I Ioved it all.

 I have been watching live Cricket (England and Lancashire), live football (Man City, Liverpool and Man Utd), RU (Scotland) and none of these come close to gripping me like Rugby League.

 Strangely the only thing that has even given me a slight buzz anything like RL was watching last year's olympics, Celtic v Barcelona at Parkhead, or sitting in the pub watching City win the Premier League last year - but these were very special occasions.